Unixd MultiResolver Support

 ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ── ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┴

 The current design treated the client as a trivial communication layer.
 The daemon/event loop contained all state including if the resolver was online or offline.
-Additionally the TPM and password caching operations primarily occured in the daemon layer, which limited the access of these features to the client backend itself.
+Additionally the TPM and password caching operations primarily occurred in the daemon layer, which limited the access of these features to the client backend itself.

 Future Features